 Visiting J. Paul Leonard Library

-The Library Building is closed.
-Many resources and services will be unavailable until regular building access resumes.
-For more information, please see our Library Resources and Services Available During Fall guide, or contact the Library using our 24/7 Ask a Librarian service.
+The Library Building currently has restricted access.
+For more information on available spaces and services, please see our Library Resources and Services Available During Fall Semester 2020 guide, or contact the Library using our 24/7 Ask a Librarian service.

 While our primary mission is to support the students, faculty and staff at SF State, the J. Paul Leonard Library is also open to members of the general public.